groblewski/FinalProject/OngoingProblems.md

 # TO-DO

 - Remove the ability to resubmit scores after evaluation (Remove Button)
-- Show full names (some names are cut-off)
+- Show team names (some are cut-off...)
+- Outline each round (i.e. display the final round)
 - Comment